 If you’re operating with a larger budget (e.g., $15,000/mo), put more money behind bigger audience segments and competitive keywords and test out different types of ads to increase your click potential.

 Most shoppers dont make a purchase the first time they visit your site.
 In fact, only 17% of shoppers browse with the intent to purchase.

 This common shopping behavior is exactly why retargeting ads are so effective for Shopify stores.
 Retargeting ads help you bring warm leads (those who already have at least one interaction with your brand or products) back to your site.
-Because theyve expressed interest before, their chances of buying the second, third, or fourth time around are substantially better (up to 70% better, in fact).
+Because they’ve expressed interest before, their chances of buying the second, third, or fourth time around are substantially better (up to 70% better).

 Just like a typical search or display ad, you can qualify the audience that sees your retargeting ads by filters like demographic info, location, interests, and affinity.

-There are a few different types of retargeting ads that may have different outcomes, depending on your industry, store type, store size and product lineup.
+A few different types of retargeting ads may have different outcomes depending on your industry, store type, store size, and product lineup.
 These ads include: